Control communication with persistent IP addresses

 To implement persistent IP address for GKE Pods, perform the following steps:

-Step 1: Create a GKE Dataplane V2 and multi networking enabled GKE cluster
+Step 1: Create a Gateway API and GKE Dataplane V2 enabled GKE cluster

-To enable the advanced network routing and IP address management capabilities necessary for implementing persistent IP addresses on GKE Pods, you must create a GKE Dataplane V2 and multi-networking enabled cluster.
+To enable the advanced network routing and IP address management capabilities necessary for implementing persistent IP addresses on GKE Pods, you must create a GKE Dataplane V2 cluster as follows:

 To establish reliable network identities for your Pods and set up persistent IP addresses, you must first acquire persistent IP addresses.
 You can choose between reserving Google-provided IP addresses or using your own (BYOIP).